Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Are you able to articulate a vision of where you’d like to be in the next year, or two years?
-If you don’t set realistic goals, it will hinder your progress.
-Create clear short-term and long-term goals, focusing on those that have the highest impact on your career advancement.
-To improve your job satisfaction be sure your goals are in line with your personal needs.
+Do you possess a precise idea of where you want to be in the next year, or two years?
+Failing to set achievable goals will hinder your progress.
+Create clear short-term and long-term objectives prioritizing those with the highest impact on your career advancement.
+In order to increase job satisfaction Make sure these objectives align with your personal goals.

 - Volunteer for the task of organizing